PhD | Admissions

 - Organization and Management

 A minimum cumulative GPA of 3.0 or equivalent from the undergraduate institution is required.
 Please upload copies of transcripts for each college and university attended with your online application.
 Transcripts that are scanned and uploaded to the site are considered unofficial.
-We will conduct the initial review process with unofficial transcripts, however, if you are selected for an interview, you will need to provide official copies of transcripts from your degree issuing institution.
-Official transcripts must be received before a final admissions decision can be granted.
+We will conduct the initial review process with unofficial uploaded copies of transcripts.
+Official transcripts will be need to be provided if and when you are admitted and accept our admissions offer.

 Candidates may apply to the program if they hold the equivalent of a four-year US Bachelor's degree.
 Transcripts from non-US universities should include evidence of degree conferral (proof of graduation).
 International applicants should refer to the International Applicant page for more specific requirements.